LLzen/Qualtrics/README.md

 In Qualtrics:
 Look & Feel -> Change theme -> 'Qualtrics 2014'.
+Page Transition : None
+PAGE TRANSITION MUST BE SET TO NONE!!!!!

 Look & Feel -> Advanced -> Header EDIT :
   Include the .js, .css files and setup some JS vars (and any fonts):